 The LOINC groups project aims to give you a flexible, extensible, and computable mechanism for rolling up groups of LOINC codes for various purposes

 Beginning with the June 2017 LOINC release, we are now publishing the LOINC Group File as part of each LOINC release.
 We're still early in this journey, so expect the contents of this file to evolve over time.

 Alternatively, you can access Groups as FHIR ValueSets

 You can also retrieve LOINC Groups programmatically as FHIR ValueSets.
 You can also use this service to determine if a term is in a given Group.
 Learn more about LOINC's FHIR resources.

 - The LOINC Group project is a work in progress.
 Expect the contents of this file, including the Group and Subgroup names and the types of Groups that are included, to change from release to release as we receive feedback from users and refine our processes.

 - The LOINC Groups themselves are NOT meant to be targets of mapping.
 That is, they are designed for use to aggregate existing data identified with LOINC codes.
 Don't map your local test codes to LOINC Groups; you'll be throwing away information.

 - The contents of the file and the groupings MUST be validated by the user prior to implementation in any aspect of clinical care.
 We have created Groups that may be useful in specific contexts, but these Groups have not been vetted for use in either patient care or research and should be used with caution.

-Sort order: This file is sorted by the ParentGroup followed by the Group.
+Sort order: This file is sorted by the GroupId followed by the LongCommonName.